raspberrypi/documentation/technical-faq.md

 ### I'm worried I have a fake Pi

 Don't worry, as far as we know, there are no fake Pi's.
 The SoC's used on the Pi range are only available from one supplier, and only in large quantities, which when added to the low cost of the Pi itself, means it's not cost effective for clones to be made.
-There are a number of competitor products that use similar names, but not actual clones or fakes.
+There are a number of competitor products that use similar names however, but not actual clones or fakes.

 ### My SD card seems to have stopped working

 SD cards have a limtited lifespan due to the way they work.
 Under most circumstances that can give some years of use, but heavy file accessing or using the SD card as a swap drive may reduce lifespan considerable.
-Note that there are also fake capacity SD cards that are likely to be unreliable.
+Note that there are also fake capacity SD cards being sold that are likely to be unreliable.

-## My .exe file won't run!
+### My .exe file won't run!

 Most .exe files come from Windows, and are compiled for the x86 processor architecture.
 These will not run on the Raspberry Pi, which uses an ARM processor architecture.
 A minority of .exe's, compiled from C# code or similar, actually use a Byte Code rather than a processor specific instruction set, and might work with the correct Mono interpreter software installed.